 |

-examining human social behavior, I favor not only the use of effective
+examining mate preferences, I favor not only the use of effective

 experimental methods that social psychologists have devised, but also the